zeffii/GL-fillet/README.markdown

     Usage

     - Don't!
-Now you can use shift+B on a vertex instead.
+Now you can use shift+ctrl+B on a vertex instead.